 You might also enjoy our Print & Cursive Connections Set 2: Science as fun supplements to this series.

 All measurements are given in both English and metric.
 This title does not discuss origins or the age of the earth.
 If you would like to explore the topics in this book from a Creation science worldview, a free download is included with links to numerous free resources to help you do that.

-- The Solar System: Planets, Earth’s Moon, and Constellations: Take your students on a tour of the solar system as they discover the sun, planets, satellites, constellations, and more, and introduce them to the phases of the moon with this unit.
+The Cycle of Water and Types of Clouds: Take your students on a tour of the solar system as they discover the sun, planets, satellites, constellations, and more, and introduce them to the phases of the moon with this unit.
 26 pages total.

 Forces and Simple Machines: Students explore the concepts of motion, distance, and speed; learn about forces such as pushing, pulling, friction, and gravity; and discover the roles of simple machines such as the inclined plane, wheel and axle, lever, wedge, pulley, and screw in the complex machines we use every day.
 15 pages total.